Engelbert107/Engelbert107.github.io/about.md

 Currently, I'm part of the Ishango.ai Data Science fellowship program based in Rwanda.
 I have a master in Mathematical Sciences with majoring in Big data and computer security.
 For my project with the host company, I'm working with satellite imagery by using remote sensing which is a technique used to collect data about the earth without taking a physical sample of earth's surface.

-I aspire work in an industry that is interested in building model and data analysis where he can apply his data science, machine learning, computer vision and satellite imagery analysis skill.
+I aspire work in an industry that is interested in building model and data analysis where I can apply my data science, machine learning, computer vision and satellite imagery analysis skill.

 I like to learn new things.